Xetnus/blog/_posts/2022-01-27-locating-spokane-part-1.md

 ![](/blog/images/2022-01-27-dominos-query.jpg)

-Pasting that query into your PostgreSQL interactive terminal should turn up 10 total results, which we'll need to sift through.
+Pasting that query into your PostgreSQL interactive terminal should turn up 10 total results within a few seconds, which we'll need to sift through.

 ![](/blog/images/2022-01-27-dominos-results.png)